webbouwer/artificium/README.md

 Setup version 0.0.1

-Plugin for artifact collections
+Child theme for artifact collections in Protago

-A plugin to combine posts and media along a categroy structure
+A child theme to combine posts and media along a collection structure

 #### Sources